 Faculty Fellowship Program

-Fellows join a vibrant community of faculty, graduate students, and undergraduates from across disciplines at Northwestern to discuss research in the humanities.
+Fellows join a vibrant community of faculty, graduate and undergraduate Franke Fellows, Library Fellows, and visiting artists from across disciplines at Northwestern to discuss research in the humanities.
 Activities include:

-- Participating in Institute events while in residence on campus throughout the 2018-2019 academic year.
-These include the lunch seminars ("Kaplan Conversations") held on Wednesdays at noon, Harris Lectures, Dialogue events, Chicago Humanities Festival "Northwestern Day" events, and the Future Directions Forum, among others.
+- Participating in Institute events while in residence on campus throughout the 2021-2022 academic year.
+These include lunch seminars ("Kaplan Conversations") held on Wednesdays at noon, and Harris Lectures, Dialogue events, and the Future Directions Forum, among others.

 - Presenting a 20-minute talk based upon Institute-supported research at a Wednesday "Kaplan Conversation."

 Three senior humanities scholars from outside Northwestern, completely unaffiliated with the university, evaluate applications for scholarly merit.
-Fellowships are judged on the originality, quality, clarity, and importance of the proposed research project as well as the applicant’s ability to contribute productively to an interdisciplinary group.
+Fellowships are judged on the originality, quality, clarity, and importance of the proposed project as well as the applicant’s ability to contribute productively to an interdisciplinary group.
 Final selections are based on the external reviewers’ rankings and the need to ensure distribution across rank and department.
+Two fellowships are reserved for junior faculty.

 The following applies to ALL APPLICANTS: